 - Most deaths related to abuse result from recreational use of the drug and not necessarily from addiction.
 It only takes one bad pill for a day or night out to take a devastating turn of events.

 - Whilst under the influence you are more prone to accidents and hurting yourself and not realising, as pain perception is changed.

 - The effects of ecstasy also change your perception of danger.
 This could lead you into bad situations where physical assault, sexual abuse or rape can occur.

 The Signs and Symptoms of Ecstasy / MDMA Use & Abuse

-Mitsubishi is a popular brand of ecstasy pill and like other brands, comes in different shapes and colours.
+Mitsubishi is a popular brand of pill and like other brands, comes in different shapes and colours.
 Occasionally ecstasy is also used in liquid, capsules or powder form.

 Signs and symptoms of ecstasy use include:

 - Irregular sleep pattern, i.e awake and partying all night and sleeping during the day